ashuhatkar/ashulearn-kubernetes/01-install/install-kubernetes-with-kops-on-amzn-ec2.md

 ### Create the cluster using kOps ###

-> Create a Kubernetes cluster using command line flags.
-This command creates cloud based resources such as networks and virtual machines.
-Once the infrastructure is in place Kubernetes is installed on the virtual machines.

-These operations are done in parallel and rely on eventual consistency.
+> These operations are done in parallel and rely on eventual consistency.

 ```
 kops create cluster [CLUSTER] [flags]